curv3d/curv/ideas/Value_Encoding.md

   we won't create a thunk if we can't.
 * Does `ones = cons(1, ones)` work?
 Yes.
   In Haskell, that would evaluate to a cyclic list, the most efficient result.
-  In TeaCAD, with reference counting, the best we can do is the following sequence of evaluations: cons(1,thunk) -> cons(1,cons(1,thunk)) -> ...
+  In Curv, with reference counting, the best we can do is the following sequence of evaluations: cons(1,thunk) -> cons(1,cons(1,thunk)) -> ...
   The thunk is a closure C which returns cons(1,C) when evaluated.
   The thunk C doesn't contain cyclic references.